+The third approach to interpreting the “multi-TeV bump” assumes that it is produced by one or more nearby sources whose contributions peak at tens of TeV \citep{Thoudam2012, Liu:local, DAMPE:bump, Yuan:2025xqt}.
+The hypothesis of a dominant local source, such as a middle-aged supernova remnant (SNR), is indeed a viable scenario \citep{AhAtVl1995, ErlWolf1997}.
+Moreover, when modeling the total CR flux from Galactic sources, it is important to distinguish between nearby sources (typically within a few hundred parsecs) and the integrated contribution of a continuous distribution of distant sources.
+Depending on its power, age, distance, and the diffusion coefficient, a local source may contribute significantly, imprinting a distinct feature on the otherwise smooth diffuse spectrum \citep{AhAtVl1995}.

+Another interesting and distinct version within this `local effect' category suggests that the `multi-TeV' bump results from spectral distortions induced by the re-acceleration of the Galactic CR background by a weak shock associated with a nearby star, located only a few parsecs from the Sun \citep{MalkovMoskalenko2021}.

-In this work, we show that the superposition of two broadband Galactic CR components, characterised by different power-law indices and cutoff energies separated by approximately two orders of magnitude in energy, can naturally reproduce all observed spectral features.
-This phenomenological approach does not require nonstandard acceleration or propagation mechanisms \citep{Blasi2012}, nor does it rely on local effects, such as dominant nearby sources \citep{Liu:local,DAMPE:bump}, or spectral distortions induced by local shocks \citep{MalkovMoskalenko2021}.
+While the above models can account, with more or less success, for the spectral features revealed in recent CR observations, we propose a simple phenomenological framework in which the superposition of two broadband Galactic CR components - characterized by different power-law indices and cutoff energies separated by two orders of magnitude - naturally reproduces the observed spectral features of protons, helium, and, presumably, heavier species.
+This approach requires neither nonstandard acceleration nor propagation scenarios nor local effects such as the presence of a dominant nearby source.
+In this paper, we restrict the analysis to proton and helium species.